Key precept: Humans are intrinsically self-centered, we simply can’t stop ourselves from ruining essential relationships thus causing self-harm.

 ~2200 BC: Completion of Stonehenge

 ~2160 BC: Jabal, Jubal, and Tubal-cain die.
-Last recorded generation of Cain’s line die in the flood, or during the era of extreme violence that culminates in the cleansing of the world by flood.
+Last recorded generation of Cain’s line die during the era of extreme violence that culminates in the cleansing of the world by flood.
 This era will be repeated in our own future when “…then shall be great tribulation, such as was not since the beginning of the world to this time, no, nor ever shall be.
 And except those days should be shortened, there should no flesh be saved…” (Mat 24:21-22)

 The movie Apocalypto vividly portrays the violent, oppressive means of empire building and tribulation so briefly mentioned in the Bible.
 Brutality in empire-building is the culmination of unregenerate human nature.
 Any people group that rejects the complete Word of God will invariably practice evil, as evidenced by “Christian” nations’ treatment of:

 - Native peoples in the New World who within a few decades were almost exterminated by European explorers with upwards of 90% death rates from disease and maltreatment.

 - North American Indians sacrificed to European immigrants’ desire for land,

 - Africans forced into slavery by fellow Africans in collaboration with European and American profiteers,

 - Australian Aborigines who lost their land and children to European settlers.

 - Peoples experiencing genocide in countries colonized, destabilized, then abandoned by Western nations once they are no longer of any use to them.